LucasBehrendt/investorsclub/README.md

 -	#### Frequent User

-    - Sign up for upcoming events and get feedback that i am registered.
+    - Sign up for upcoming events and get feedback that I am registered.
     - Be able to get more involved with the club through the contact form.
     - Be able to suggest new events and locations.